-- the Company's expectations regarding its revenue, expenses and research and development operations; - the Company's anticipated cash needs and its needs for additional financing; - the Company's intention to grow the business and its operations; - expectations with respect to future production costs, capacity and yield; - expectations regarding growth rates, growth plans and strategies; - expectations with respect to the approval and/or amendment of the Company's licenses; - expectations with respect to the future growth of its medical and recreational cannabis products; - the medical benefits, safety, efficacy, dosing and social acceptance of cannabis; - the Company's competitive position and the regulatory environment in which the Company operates; - the Company's expected business objectives for the next twelve months; - the Company's plans with respect to the payment of dividends; - the Company's ability to obtain additional funds through the sale of equity or debt commitments; - the future growth of the cannabis industry; - the ability for the Company to access consumer markets for its products; - the Company's ability to expand into international markets; - the Company's relationship with its distribution partners; - cannabis and cannabidiol oil processing efficiency and sales; - impact of scientific findings regarding long term impacts of Cannabis use or ability to cure medical issues; - the ability of the Company to access sufficient power for generation of greenhouses; - the efficiency of mechanical processing for hemp; - the variability of hemp farming; and - estimations and anticipated effects of the novel strain of coronavirus ("COVID-19") pandemic.
+- the Company's expectations regarding its revenue, expenses and research and development operations; - the Company's anticipated cash needs and its needs for additional financing; - the Company's intention to grow the business and its operations; - expectations with respect to future production costs, capacity and yield; - expectations regarding growth rates, growth plans and strategies; - expectations with respect to the approval and/or amendment of the Company's licenses; - expectations with respect to the future growth of its medical and recreational cannabis products; - the medical benefits, safety, efficacy, dosing, and social acceptance of cannabis; - the Company's competitive position and the regulatory and legal environment in which the Company operates; - the Company's expected business objectives for the next twelve months; - the Company's plans with respect to the payment of dividends; - the Company's ability to obtain additional funds through the sale of equity or debt commitments; - the future growth of the cannabis industry; - the general level of consumer demand for the Company's products; - the ability for the Company to access consumer markets for its products; - the Company's ability to expand into international markets and further across domestic markets; - the Company's relationship with its distribution partners; - cannabis and cannabidiol oil processing efficiency and sales; - impact of scientific findings regarding long-term impacts of Cannabis use or ability to cure medical issues; - the ability of the Company to access sufficient power for generation of greenhouses;

+- the efficiency of mechanical processing for hemp; - the Company's ability to sustainably and effectively source the necessary materials to produce its products; - the variability of hemp farming; and - estimations and anticipated effects of the novel strain of coronavirus ("COVID-19") pandemic.

 Forward-looking statements are based on certain assumptions and analyses made by the Company in light of the experience and perception of historical trends, current conditions and expected future developments and other factors it believes are appropriate and are subject to risks and uncertainties.
 In making the forward-looking statements included in this MD&A, the Company has made various material assumptions, including but not limited to (i) that regulatory requirements will be maintained; (ii) general business and economic conditions; (iii) the Company's ability to successfully execute its plans and intentions; (iv) the availability of financing on reasonable terms; (v) the Company's ability to attract and retain skilled staff; (vi) market competition; (vii) the products and technology offered by the Company's competitors; and (vii) that the Company's current good relationships with its suppliers, service providers and other third parties will be maintained.
 Although the Company believes that the assumptions underlying these statements are reasonable, they may prove to be incorrect, and the Company cannot assure that actual results will be consistent with these forward-looking statements.
+Given these risks, uncertainties and assumptions, investors should not place undue reliance on these forward-looking statements.
 Whether actual results, performance or achievements will conform to the Company's expectations and predictions is subject to a number of known and unknown risks, uncertainties, assumptions and other factors, including those listed under the heading "Risks and Uncertainties", included in this MD&A.